thxmuffe/ImComparePdfs/README.md

 # ImComparePdfs
 ImageMagick Compare PDFs is designed to compare PDF's as images.

-All code in F# and anyone is free to suggest changes.
+There is a .Net command line interface included, which uses ImComparePdfs F# library.

 PDF's are compared page by page using Magick.Net ( https://magick.codeplex.com/ )
 One can compare any number of PDF's simultaneously or just two.